+CTS Control

-CTS Control: Serial communications will not operate without this signal.
+Serial communications will not operate without this signal.
 The function of the CTS jumper is to provide the signal when it is not externally supplied.
-If you prefer, you can omit this jumper and install a jumper between CTS (pin 5) and +5VDC (pin 9) on the mating D connectors.
-This jumper in the mating connector(s) provides a handy diagnostic tool because the card will not operate unless the mating connector is properly installed.
+If you prefer, you can omit this jumper and install a jumper between CTS (pin 5) and +5VDC (pin 9) on the mating D connector P1.
+This jumper in the mating connector provides a handy diagnostic tool because the card will not operate unless the mating connector is properly installed.

+Termination and Bias
-Termination and Bias: A transmission line should be terminated at the receiving end in its characteristic impedance.
-Installing a jumper at the locations labeled LD applies a 136-ohm load across the input for RS422 mode and across the transmit/receive input/output for and RX- lines.
-Note: Install these BIAS jumpers only if the WDG-2S port is the only port on the multiple-port line to supply bias.

-RS485 operation.
-When noise is a potential problem on long lines, the terminating resistance should be divided and its center point grounded to help reduce noise voltage pickup. То accomplish this, install two jumpers at the positions marked LD GND for 68-ohm termination resistance on the positive and negative branches of the receiving lines.
+A transmission line should be terminated at the receiving end in its characteristic impedance.
+Installing a jumper at the location labeled LD applies a $136\Omega$ load across the input for RS422 mode and across the transmit/receive input/output for RS485 operation.
+When noise is a potential problem on long lines, the terminating resistance should be divided and its center point grounded to help reduce noise voltage pickup.
+To accomplish this, also install a jumper at the position marked LD GND for 68-ohm termination resistance on the positive and negative branches of the receiving line.